folio-org/stripes-smart-components/lib/SearchAndSort/SearchAndSortQuery.md

 `initialFiltersState` | object | sets up the inital state of the `filterFields` slice of query state. | |
 `initialSortState` | object | sets up the initial state of the `sortFields` slice of query state. | |
 `maxSortKeys` | number | If provided, specifies that maximum number of sort-keys that should be remembered for "stable sorting". | | 2
+`sortableColumns` | array | If provided, specifies the columns that can be sorted.
 `nsParams` | string, object | For instances where namespacing params due to a shared query string is necessary.
 A string will place the string in front of the parameter separated by a dot.
 An object can be used for name-spacing on a per-parameter basis. | |
 `onComponentWillUnmount` | func | for performing any necessary cleanup when the component dismounts. | | The component alone will reset the query to the initial query.
 `queryGetter` | func | An adapter function called internally for querying parameters.
 Its passed the an object containing the `location` object from react-router. | | By default, it returns the search key of location, parsed via `queryString.parse`